PrestonCazier/copernicus_nn/Chatbot-from-Movie-Dialogue/README.md

 movie_conversations.txt.zip contains the indexes for the lines of each conversation. movie_lines.txt.zip contains the lines spoken by the characters.

-To view my work most easily, click on the .ipynb file."
+To view my work most easily, click on the .ipynb file." - Quoted from the REAMME.md of the [forked repo](https://github.com/Currie32/Chatbot-from-Movie-Dialogue)